Fight Discrimination and Racism

 We will allocate $20 million total: $10 million to cover the administration of the Office of Representation and the WV Truth and Reconciliation Commission, and $10 million to be allocated to the Civil Rights Fund itself.

-These costs will be paid for by a percentage of new revenue from full cannabis legalization (see upcoming plan).
+These costs will be paid for by a percentage of new revenue from full cannabis legalization.
+See the full legalization plan.